 Rosehip is renowned as a traditional remedy for scars, but does it actually work?

-Well, in answering that question the first thing to note is that rosehip oil has been used in skincare for centuries, and is a remedy dating back to ancient civilisations!
+The first thing to note is that rosehip oil has been used in skincare for centuries, and is a treatment dating back to ancient civilisations.

-So, yes, we think it’s really good for scars!
-Of course, as with any issue to do with skincare and general skin health, there’s an abundance of opinions and recommendations of treatments and remedies out there, ranging from traditional medicines to mass-produced over-the-counter products, and pretty much everything else in between!
+So, yes, we think it’s really good for scars.
+Of course, as with any skincare issue there’s an abundance of opinions and recommendations out there, ranging from traditional medicines to mass-produced over-the-counter products, and everything else in between!

-Whether you prefer to go the conventional medical route or try home remedies, there are so many options that it can be difficult to know which route to take, but it’s fair to say that everyone agrees the right nutrient-rich oil can help reduce the appearance of scars.
+Whether you prefer to go the conventional medical route or try home remedies, there are so many options it can be difficult to know which route to take.
+But it’s fair to say that everyone agrees the right nutrient-rich oil can help reduce the appearance of scars.

-Is rosehip oil better than other oils for scars?
+Is rosehip better than other oils for scars?

 Yes, we believe so!
-There are many options - geranium, lavender, cedar wood or sea buckthorn, for example - but here at Balmonds we wholeheartedly recommend rosehip oil as the best way to go if you want to support the regeneration and repair of damaged skin, because of the extraordinary richness of nutrients it contains.
+There are a range of options - geranium, lavender, cedar wood or sea buckthorn, for example - but here at Balmonds we wholeheartedly recommend rosehip oil.
+We feel it's best way to go if you want to support the regeneration and repair of damaged skin, because of the extraordinary richness of its nutrients.